anandtailwinds/majordomo-ai-docs/golang-api/AdminAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteUserProfileRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteUserProfilesRequest struct via the builder pattern

 Name | Type | Description  | Notes